The Real Housewives of Atlanta: Seasons 8–11

-Season 12–present
+Seasons 12–15

 The twelfth season premiered on November 3, 2019, with Moore returning full-time, and Hampton and Sam returning in recurring capacities.
 DeVoe did not return.
 Morton appeared as a guest.
 Marcille and Leakes announced their departure from the show in June 2020 and September 2020 respectively.

 The thirteenth season premiered on December 6, 2020, with Drew Sidora joining as the newest Housewife.
 LaToya Ali joined as "friend of the housewives" alongside Hampton and Sam.
 Marcille returned as a guest alongside Morton as well as former housewives, Whitfield and Jordan.
 Bailey and Williams departed the series in September 2021.

 The fourteenth season premiered on May 1, 2022.
-Burruss, Moore, and Sidora returned, along with Hampton being promoted to a full-time cast member, after seasons in recurring and guest capacities.
+Burruss, Moore and Sidora returned, along with Hampton being promoted to a full-time cast member, after seasons in recurring and guest capacities.
 Whitfield also returned as a full-time cast member for a third time, along with the additions of Sanya Richards-Ross as a Housewife, and Monyetta Shaw-Carter being introduced as a "friend of the housewives".
 Original housewives, Snow and Wu returned as guests.

+The fifteenth season premiered on May 7, 2023.
+Whitfield, Burruss, Moore, Sidora, Hampton and Richards-Ross returned to the series.
+Shaw-Carter returned as a friend of the housewives, along with Courtney Rhodes.
+Morton and Ali appeared as guests, alongside former housewives: Snow, Wu, Zolciak-Biermann and Bailey.